BU-NU-CLOUD-SP16/cloud-gateway/README.md

 ```

 ### 2. Configuration
-You will need to configure you hybird cloud setting in config.yaml under config folder, here's an example configuration
+You will need to configure you hybird cloud setting in ```./config/config.yaml```, here's an example configuration

 ```config.yaml
 KeyPair: "N Viginia"